majjoha/picostudio/README.md

 Each track runs independently which means that the tracks are (intentionally) not synced.
 Once recording stops, a track is played immediately.
-Every track is recorded onto the devices as a WAV file so it can be exported afterward.
+Every track is recorded onto the device as a WAV file so it can be exported afterward.

 ![Picostudio](https://d3r69eeiwn2k86.cloudfront.net/items/0V251N3Z0V3h3q1P2C22/picostudio.png?v=da271bf2)